johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-29-preload-fonts-with-docusaurus/index.md

 ---
 title: 'Preload fonts with Docusaurus'
 authors: johnnyreilly
-tags: [Docusaurus, preload, webpack, fonts]
+tags: [Docusaurus, preload, webpack, fonts, plugin, configureWebpack]
 image: ./title-image.png
 hide_table_of_contents: false
 ---

 When we're using custom fonts in our websites, it's good practice to preload the fonts to minimise the [flash of unstyled text](https://css-tricks.com/fout-foit-foft/).
-This post shows how to achieve this with Docusaurus and [Satyendra Singh](https://github.com/sn-satyendra)'s excellent [`webpack-font-preload-plugin`](https://github.com/sn-satyendra/webpack-font-preload-plugin)
+This post shows how to achieve this with Docusaurus.
+It does so by building a Docusaurus plugin which makes use of [Satyendra Singh](https://github.com/sn-satyendra)'s excellent [`webpack-font-preload-plugin`](https://github.com/sn-satyendra/webpack-font-preload-plugin)

 ![title image reading "Preload fonts with Docusaurus" in a ridiculous font with the Docusaurus logo and a screenshot of a preload link HTML element](title-image.png)